seohyunseo/kokoa-clone-2021_final/README.md

 # Kokoa Clone 2021 final

-This is for final assignment.
+This file is for final assignment!